TrueLayer/truelayer_mcp/README.md

 > ⚠️ **DISCLAIMER** ⚠️
 >
 > This project is intended for demonstration purposes only.
 It is not officially supported or maintained by TrueLayer.
-Use at your own risk.
-This integration may break with API changes and should not be used in production environments.
+> Use at your own risk.
+> This integration may break with API changes and should not be used in production environments.
+>
+> Also, given that AI assistants may not always produce deterministic behaviors, and for safe and isolated testing, we strongly recommend using the MCP server in the TrueLayer Sandbox environment."

 ## Features